Yaxin9Luo/Yaxin9Luo.github.io/docs/world-models.md

 ## Art direction and references

 The architecture uses aged grey-beige masonry, blue-grey slate, oxidized copper, worn timber, antique brass, recessed lancets, and restrained amber light.
-The academy has seven unequal towers, a tall keep, clerestory-scale windows, flying buttresses, corner quoins, cornices, dormers, roof courses, and a projecting gatehouse.
+The enlarged academy has a square astronomical keep with an overhanging belfry, eight subordinate round towers, two perpendicular long wings, a recessed great hall, a paved open court, side cloisters, two roofed aerial galleries, curved flying buttresses, multi-lancet windows, and a genuinely open front gate.
+Its crown has roof lucarnes, corner pinnacles and projecting oriel bays.
+A chamfered raised rear terrace separates its levels without enclosing the foreground courtyard.
 The observatory uses a separate copper material instead of slate on its dome.
 The workshop mixes stone and timber around a copper pressure vessel.
 The ruins include a surviving open-arched cloister wall, broken coping, and uneven paving.

 The following primary references informed architectural density, plausible surface scale, weathering, and the distinction between load-bearing stone and metal/timber details.
 They were used as visual references, not as sources of reusable artwork: